 - You can import your own project from a public git URL or by uploading a zip

-Note: Beta version of this step had a restriction that top-level directory must be named 'project'.
-That restriction isn't valid anymore.
+Note: Beta version of this step had a restriction that the top-level directory must be named 'project.'
+That restriction is not valid anymore.

-- If the validation fails, use the information provided by validation result to fix the project.
+- If the validation fails, use the information provided by the validation result to fix the project

 - You can use the in-page file editor to update and save files or update project on your local and re-import.

-- If you are making changes using the in-page file editor, click on the Validate button when you are ready.
+- If you are making changes using the in-page file editor, click on the Validate&Save button when you are ready.
 It will start the validation process again.

-- Once validation succeeds, click on the Save & Proceed button.
+- Once validation succeeds, click on the Proceed button.

-- If the validation fails at a step that is run after a server has been created (scoring command validations for example), you will get an additional link called 'open debug console'.
-You can open the server and debug scoring command in the live environment.
-The debug console is available to you for 30 minutes and changes made here are not saved to the original project.
+- If the validation fails at a step that is run after a server has been created (scoring command validations, for example), you will get an additional link called 'open debug console.
+You can open the server and debug the scoring command in the live environment.
+The debug console is available to you for 30 minutes, and changes made here are not saved to the original project.

-- If you were editing a Full Stack question, on modifying existing files, you have an option to 'reset to last saved project structure' which will reset the file structure to the last valid state.
-Similarly, you have an option to 'Download last saved project structure'.
+- If you were editing a Full Stack question on modifying existing files, you have an option to 'reset to last validated version,' which will reset the file structure to the last valid state.
+Similarly, you have an option to 'Download last saved folder structure.'